Call-Me-Doc/Goob-lore/Lore Thunking/List Of Mods.md

 	Upgrades: [only one per set of ears]
 	- Swa7m
 		*Nearly an entire reconstruction of the ears themselves, with increased power enabling them to float higher, and allowing them to split into 5 smaller blades.
 These babies are gonna shred just about anyone like a swarm of angry bees.*
-		- Allows you to deploy each ear as an AOE radius of 5 tiles, dealing constant damage each to anyone who you don't permit to enter.
+		- Allows you to deploy each ear as an AoE radius of 5 tiles, dealing constant damage each to anyone who you don't permit to enter.
 	- DA66ER
 		*With a sharpening of the tips to a fine point, and maximizing the ability of the ears' propulsion, they can now move up to Mach 2 while separated from you and leave holes in your foes.*
 		- allows you to shoot an ear towards an enemy as an action, with +4 damage on an attack